apache/carbondata/docs/mv-guide.md

  However, there is still way to support these operations on fact table, in current CarbonData release, user can do as following:

-   1. Remove the materialized by `DROP MATERIALIZED VIEW` command.
+   1. Remove the materialized view by `DROP MATERIALIZED VIEW` command.
    2. Carry out the data management operation on fact table.
    3. Create the materialized view again by `CREATE MATERIALIZED VIEW` command.